 Moving plants is a huge challenge and often leads to moisture damage, broken pots and other disasters, including dead or damaged plants.
 Many plant enthusiasts have found that moving plants in plastic bags is a simple, inexpensive solution.
 Learn more here.

 Spring isn’t the only time you can expect hay fever.
-Summer plants are also busily releasing pollen that can aggravate allergies.
-Not only summer pollen but contact allergies are common among sensitive gardeners.
+Summer plants can aggravate allergies too.
 Learn about common summer allergy triggers here.

 Fungicides are a very useful item in the gardener’s arsenal, and when used correctly, they can be extremely effective in the fight against disease.
 But before you start spraying, you should understand is the difference between protectant and eradicant fungicides.
 Learn more here.